Summary

 Example for others to follow

 The Caja Popular Mexicana Corporate Building was designed to be an innovative project that is at the forefront of sustainability issues, which is why it was decided to pursue LEED BD+C: New Construction certification.
 It consists mainly of a mixed-use building, with a total of 6,792.90 m² of floor space, distributed over 3 levels of offices and 1 parking basement.
-The project stands out because it provides world-class facilities, incorporating systems that promote optimal energy performance, such as control and monitoring systems, in order to ensure and reduce operating and maintenance costs.
-In this way, energy consumption savings of 20.9% were achieved, compared to a base case defined by the ASHRAE 90.1-2007 standard methodology.

 Challenges